jeniffer83/ECE6780/README.md

 - **Cyber-Physical Systems Modeling:** Learning state-of-the-art techniques for modeling cyber-physical systems.
 - **Real-Time Operating Systems:** Understanding the mechanics and implementation of real-time operating systems.
 - **Project Implementation:** Executing a complete embedded system project from specifications to final testing.

-## Coursework and Projects

-The coursework is designed to be hands-on and intensive, with a significant portion of time dedicated to lab work and project development.
-Students are expected to engage with all aspects of embedded system design, from theoretical underpinnings to practical implementation and testing.